What Is a Drift Boat Fishing Charter?

 On a conventional anchored charter, the captain holds the boat over one spot.
 On a drift trip, the captain positions the boat up-current or up-wind from productive bottom, then cuts the engine and lets the boat drift.
 As you drift, baited rigs follow the boat across the structure below.

 The technique covers more ground than anchoring.
 If one section of the reef is holding fish, the drift will eventually pass over it.
+The captain can repeat a productive drift multiple times, circling back to the starting position and letting the boat drift over the same line of structure again.

 When You’ll See Drift Trips Offered